redraz/Ultra-4ifir/README_ENG.md

 The basis of the pack is the Ultra Tuner, which was made due to [Ultrahand](https://github.com/ppkantorski/Ultrahand-Overlay).
 - Allows you to configure GPU undervolting either in packages by switching the `GPU` from Base to Stage or vice versa, or precisely select the voltage for any of the frequencies.
-- Ability to change the `CPU` voltage limit for Erista and Mariko, which will increase the CPU overclocking ceiling (or, when lowered, can fix game crashes).
+- Ability to change the `CPU` voltage limit for Erista and Mariko, which will increase the CPU overclocking (or, when lowered, can fix game crashes).
 It also allows you to adjust the CPU undervolt.
 - Select frequencies, timings and change `RAM` voltages.

 ## Installation